North American river otter: Taxonomy and evolution

 In a new classification, the species is called Lontra canadensis, where the genus Lontra includes all the New World river otters.

 Molecular biological techniques have been used to determine when the river otter and the giant otter (Pteronura brasiliensis) of South America diverged.
 These analyses suggest they diverged in the Miocene epoch 23.03 to 5.33 million years ago (Mya), which is "much earlier" than indicated in the fossil record.
-Fossils of a giant river otter dating back 3.5 Mya (during the Pliocene) have been found in the US Midwest; however, fossils of the modern river otter did not appear in North America until about 1.9 Mya.
+Fossils of a giant otter dating back 3.5 Mya (during the Pliocene) have been found in the US Midwest; however, fossils of the modern river otter did not appear in North America until about 1.9 Mya.
 The New World river otters originated from the Old World river otters following a migration across the Bering Land Bridge, which existed off and on between 1.8 million and 10,000 years ago.
-This means they likely arrived in the Americas at a similar time as humans, meaning humans were an important part of their natural ecosystem from the moment otters arrived.
 The otters migrated to North America and southwards again across the Panamanian Land Bridge, which formed 3 Mya.